Renée Haynes: Personal life

 Renée Oriana Haynes was born in London on 23 July 1906, the eldest daughter of lawyer and writer E. S. P. Haynes.
 Her mother was the granddaughter of Thomas Henry Huxley.
 Growing up, her parents' friends included Julian Huxley, Aldous Huxley, C. K. Scott Moncrieff, G. K. Chesterton, and Hilaire Belloc (whose biography Haynes wrote in 1953).

 Haynes was educated at private schools, including an experimental day-school run by Theosophists.
 She then studied law and history at St Hugh’s College, Oxford, graduating in 1927.
 While there, Haynes was editor of the college's magazine, The Fritillary.
 The Times suggested that her novel written about her time at Oxford, Neapolitan Ice (1928), "was probably the first by a woman undergraduate about other women undergraduates".
-This claim was inaccurate, but demonstrates the popularity of Haynes' work and its status within the genre.
+This claim was inaccurate, but demonstrates the popularity of Haynes's work and its status within the genre.
 Between 1928 and 1930, she worked for the publisher Geoffrey Bles.

 Haynes married the Irish writer Jerrard Tickell in 1929, and the couple had three children: Crispin, Patrick, and Tom.
 She converted to Catholicism in 1942.
 Jerrard Tickell died in 1966.